renaudwangler/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T04_Lab_Mod01_Implementing Azure Logic Apps.md

 1. Create an Azure storage account

 1. Create an Azure logic app

-1. Create an Azure AD service principal

-1. Assign the Reader role to the Azure AD service principal

-1. Register the Microsoft.EventGrid resource provider
+1. Retrieve your Tenant ID

 #### Task 1: Create a storage account in Azure

-1. From the lab virtual machine, start Microsoft Edge and browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.
+1. From the lab virtual machine, start Microsoft Edge and browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the account that you were given at the start of the course.

 1. From Azure Portal, create a new storage account with the following settings:

     - Subscription: the name of the target Azure subscription

-    - Resource group: a new resource group named **az3000701-LabRG**
+    - Resource group: **StagiaireXXX-RG1**

     - Storage account name: any valid, unique name between 3 and 24 characters consisting of lowercase letters and digits